How we calculate your rent

 The market rent for your property will be determined by City West Housing (CWH) and/or an independent valuation.
 Market rent is the maximum rent payable for each property.

 Some tenants are eligible for a rent rebate, which is the difference between the market rent and the rent you pay.
 A rent rebate is ensures that you will never pay more than 30% of your gross household income towards your rent.

 The below table shows what proportion of your gross household income you will pay towards your rent depending on your income group, which is then used to calculate your rent rebate:

 toward market rent

-CWH will conduct a rent review at least once a year and require tenants to provide accurate and up-to-date information about their household income.
+CWH will conduct a rent review twice a year and require tenants to provide accurate and up-to-date information about their household income.